‘Speed Zone Ahead’ and Other Types of Road Ambiguity

 Anyone else have favorite examples of signs that gave them pause?
 My favorite is one that says, simply, “No Traffic Signs.”

 This entry was posted on Sunday, March 29th, 2009 at 6:41 pm and is filed under Drivers, Traffic Engineering, Traffic Signs, Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.